fcten/xscript/docs/README.md

-# xscript
+# XScript

-Yet another scripting language.
+A scripting language characterized as dynamic, strongly typed, object-oriented and syntactically similar to C.

 # Hello World